Learn / Blog / Article

 9 lessons learned scaling Hotjar's tech architecture to handle 21,875,000 requests per hour

 We’re extremely ambitious - our goal is to have Hotjar installed on 10 million sites.
 Having such a bold vision whilst taking a freemium approach presents huge technical challenges.
-How does an engineering team build a platform that can handle hundreds of millions of requests per day knowing that the majority of that traffic is coming from free users?
-Early on, we knew the key was to do things differently and focus on building a platform that can scale.
+How does an engineering team build a platform that can handle hundreds of millions of requests per day, knowing that most of that traffic comes from free users?
+Early on, we knew the key was to do things differently and focus on building a platform that could scale.

 So just how much data and traffic are we dealing with?

 As of writing this blog post, Hotjar has been installed on 151,036 sites.
 Over the past few days, we had an average of 525 million requests to our script per day.
 That’s 21,875,000 per hour.
 And 364,583 per minute.
 Our databases contain 37.25TB of data and grow by around 5GB per day.
 We write 1,500 requests to the database per second.

 Keeping up with this scale requires a level of infrastructure optimization that you would never normally need.
 At Hotjar, engineers have a unique opportunity to work on a product that reaches millions.
 The challenges we face are endless, but the feeling of satisfaction we get when something we’ve built works exactly as we planned it to, for so many users, is absolutely priceless.